RedhawkSDR/redhawksdr.github.io/content/manual/installation/_index.md

 ### Installing REDHAWK

-Use one of the following options to install the IDE, Core Framework, REDHAWK Enterprise Integration, and accompanying dependencies from RPMs.
+Use one of the following options to install the IDE, Core Framework, and accompanying dependencies from RPMs.

   - To install only the runtime REDHAWK software, enter the following command: